underlay/underworld/assertions.md

 ## Optional top-level signatures

 We expect that most assertions will be uselessly untrustworthy without publicly verifiable signatures of their publishers (as distinct from their *source* - many Underlay nodes may publish an equivalent assertion citing the same sources).
-Accordingly we anticipate to formalize the JSON-LD signatures specified in the [Security Vocabulary](https://web-payments.org/vocabs/security) drafted by the W3C Web Payments Community Group.
-These signatures are optional, but if you include one you should follow either `GraphSignature` or `LinkedDataSignature` for the best chances at staying future-compatible.
+Accordingly, we anticipate to use the JSON-LD signatures specified in the [Security Vocabulary](https://web-payments.org/vocabs/security) drafted by the W3C Web Payments Community Group.
+These signatures are optional, but if you want to include one you should follow either `GraphSignature` or `LinkedDataSignature` for the best chances of staying future-compatible.

 # FAQ